Natte-Z/Plantbased_Earthling/README.md

 #### HTML
 My HTML code was passed through the [W3C Markup Validation Service](https://validator.w3.org/).

 #### CSS
 I checked my CSS code with the [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/).
+- THe CSS validator didn't find any big issues.
+- The only three issues that appeared where "This document appears to be written in English.
+Consider adding lang="en" (or variant) to the html start tag." and "Element head is missing a required instance of child element title.", which I can ignore for this project.

 #### JavaScript
 I used [JSHint](https://jshint.com/) to check my JavaScript code.
+- The validator returned without errors.
+- The validation for the materialize code isn't fully correct and it showed errors in my code, so I commented it out.
+This is a future task that I might be takling.

 #### Python
 I used [PEP8](http://pep8online.com/checkresult) to check my Python code.
+- The code validatior should some errors, but they were only too long lines, e.g. "line too long (86 > 79 characters)"
+- There were also some whitespace errors, but I solved those

 ### Compatibility tests